bca-95/hclust/README.md

 After installation, the module can be import into Jupyter-notebook : <br>
 `import revised_hclust as r_clust`

-To perform the clustering, execute the command :
+To perform the clustering and generate trajecories files of clusters at once, execute the command :
 `r_clust.execute_revised_hclust(pdb, traj, feat, cutoff_min, min_number_data, outcomb)`

 where : <br>